 - Civil War was meant to be a takeoff on the Patriot Act, where occasional characters such as Iron Man are given the pro-registration side while being made to appear fascists or dupes.
 Bizarrely, the writer apparently thought he was writing the pro-reg heroes as basically right and reasonable but forced to extremes.
 The fans disagreed.
 Also, the writing staff in general didn't agree beforehand on which side they were going to support, which led to other writers deliberately amping up the Jerk Ass quotient on Iron Man.
 Thus making it an interesting example of meta-fiction due to reflecting a 'civil war' among the writers themselves.

 - Hal Jordan, the titular Green Lantern was often reduced to this in Green Lantern/Green Arrow, to give Green Arrow someone to argue with.
 A particularly egregious example was arguing against fighting a slaver, because he was the legitimate authority in the area.
 That isn't to say Green Arrow isn't given this role.
 He was a real Jerkass when he found out his sidekick Speedy was doing heroin, and Green Lantern had to lecture him.

-- Subverted in the similarly themed Superman/Batman comics, where they both reach the same conclusions on what they should do, but the thought process that got them there is as different as Night and Day.
+- Subverted in the similarly themed Superman/Batman comics, where both reach the same conclusions on what they should do, but the thought process that got them there is as different as Night and Day.

 - In the Michael Crichton novel State of Fear, the characters fall into three distinct categories: smart educated good characters, who don't believe human-caused global warming is an immediate threat and can quote entire geological surveys in their defense; smart uneducated good characters who start out believing in global warming but change their minds when confronted with facts; and bad characters who believe human-caused global warming and defend themselves with loud, pissy, easily-refuted propaganda.
 In one memorable instance, a minor character is effectively used as a concern troll by Crichton as she displays graph after graph - which the reader gets to see too - that "prove" global warming doesn't exist, and is pretty much lost on how to deal with the problem.

 - The Truax was a response to The Lorax written by logging supporters who didn't pay enough attention and thought Seuss' book was an attack on them.
 The Lorax-analogue, a vaguely racist-looking tree man named "the Guardbark", is an excitable, easily-swayed dimwit who the Truax (a logger) manages to convince with lazy and sometimes completely dissonant arguments; when the Guardbark asks what the logging industry is doing for endangered species, the Truax basically tells him, "Well, who's gonna care about gross nasty things like ticks that carry germs that kill cute little Cuddlebears (Yes, Cuddlebears)?
 And I mean, sure, everyone likes these minnows, but it's too hard to change what we're doing and we don't really want to, so we won't."
 The Guardbark is totally down with that excuse.